James J. Blanchard: Later career

 After losing the gubernatorial election to John Engler in 1990, Blanchard became a partner in the Washington law firm of Verner, Liipfert, Bernhard, McPherson and Hand.
 He also chaired Bill Clinton's successful campaign for president in Michigan in 1992.

 President Clinton appointed Blanchard United States Ambassador to Canada, a position he held from 1993 to 1996.
-In 2002, Blanchard again ran for governor but lost his primary bid to Jennifer Granholm.
-As of 2004, he was a partner in the Washington D.C. law firm of DLA Piper U.S. and resides in Beverly Hills, Michigan.
-He serves as Chairman of Meridian International Center and on the Advisory Board of the Institute for Law and Politics at the University of Minnesota Law School and was President of the Foundation for the National Archives.
-Blanchard also co-chaired of the Canada-United States Law Institute.
+In 2002, Blanchard again ran for governor but lost his primary bid to State Attorney General Jennifer Granholm.
+As of 2004, he was a partner in the Washington D.C. law firm of DLA Piper U.S. and resided in Beverly Hills, Michigan.
+He served as Chairman of Meridian International Center and on the Advisory Board of the Institute for Law and Politics at the University of Minnesota Law School and was President of the Foundation for the National Archives.
+Blanchard also co-chaired the Canada-United States Law Institute.

 Blanchard served on the board of Canadian pipeline corporation Enbridge for over 10 years and advised them following the 2010 Kalamazoo River oil spill.
 He also served as a member of the "Debt Reduction Task Force" at the Bipartisan Policy Center. and was a board member of Nortel and Chrysler Group LLC (2009–2012).

 Blanchard is a member of the ReFormers Caucus of Issue One.